Aura Messaging Protocol (AMP)

 9.3 Asynchronous Delivery

 The dual window design solves the asynchronous delivery problem.
 Messages may arrive out of order by up to W generations.
-During epoch transitions, messages may be sent under either the old or new epoch.
-The overlapping windows ensure that all valid messages can be decrypted.
+During additive and ordinary non-removal transitions, messages may be accepted under either the stable epoch or the single reducer-exposed live successor epoch.

 Message derivation uses a KDF chain similar to Signal's construction but with key differences.
 AMP derives all ratchet state deterministically from replicated journal facts rather than device-local databases.
 This enables complete recovery across multiple devices without coordination.